Nicki Minaj: 2002–2009: Career beginnings and mixtapes

-From 2002 to 2004, Minaj rapped in a New York hip hop group called Hoodstars, which included rappers Lou$tar and 7even Up and hype man Safaree Samuels.
-The son of Bowlegged Lou from Full Force, Lou$tar recruited Minaj when he and his father heard her work.
-Bowlegged Lou liked Minaj's rapping, and said that back then she was already doing "the crazy voices" in her vocal performances.
+From 2002 to 2004, Minaj rapped in a New York hip hop group called Hoodstars.
+The son of Bowlegged Lou from Full Force, Lou$tar, recruited Minaj when he and his father heard her work.
+Bowlegged Lou said that back then Minaj was already doing "the crazy voices" in her vocal performance.
 In 2004, the group recorded the entrance song for WWE Diva Victoria, "Don't Mess With", which was featured on the compilation album ThemeAddict: WWE The Music, Vol.6.
-Full Force tried to get Hoodstars a record deal but were unsuccessful.
-They then worked with Minaj as a solo artist, meeting with some record companies, including Warner Brothers, who expressed interest in signing Minaj out of the group but required a ghostwriter for a deal.
-Minaj refused, adamant that she will always write her songs.
+After the group failed to secure a record deal, Full Force tried to connect Minaj with some record companies, including Warner Brothers, who expressed interest in signing Minaj out of the group but required a ghostwriter for a deal.
+Minaj rejected it, adamant that she will always write her songs.
 Brian George from Full Force said that Minaj was impressive in her ambition, describing her as "broke and hungry" while determined to be in control of her craft.

-Minaj continued to work independently and uploaded her songs on her Myspace profile, sending several of them to people in the music industry.
+Minaj continued to work independently as a solo artist and uploaded her songs on her Myspace profile, sending several of them to people in the music industry.
 In 2006, Fendi, who owned the Brooklyn production company Dirty Money Entertainment, reached out to Minaj on Myspace, and signed her to Dirty Money under a 180-day contract.
-Originally using the stage name Nicki Maraj, she eventually changed it to Nicki Minaj after Fendi switched her last name when he met her due to her having a "nasty flow".
+Her original stage name, Nicki Maraj, was changed to Nicki Minaj.
 Minaj wrote a number of songs, including "Itty Bitty Piggy" and "I Get Crazy", and booked shows in New York and New Jersey.
 She released her first mixtape, Playtime Is Over, on July 5, 2007.
-She filmed a music video for the track "Click Clack", which was featured on the underground rap DVD The Come Up Vol. 11.
-Her rap on the DVD caught the attention of rapper Lil Wayne, who got in contact with Fendi to set up a call with Minaj and asked her to join his crew he was assembling for his new imprint called Young Money.
-Minaj collaborated with Wayne, who featured on her next mixtapes, but she did not sign a contract with Young Money then.
-She continued working on her songs, communicating with fans on social media, and booking shows.
+Her work was featured on the underground rap DVD The Come Up Vol. 11 and caught the attention of rapper Lil Wayne, who invited her to join his new Young Money crew.
+Minaj collaborated with Wayne, but she did not sign a contract with Young Money at that time.
+She continued working independently on her songs, communicating with fans on social media, and booking shows.